NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Greater Nightmare.md

 abilities_mid:
   - name: ""
   - name: "Smoke"
-    desc: " (aura) 20 feet.\nThe nightmare continually exhales black smoke.
+    desc: " (aura) 20 feet.\n\nThe nightmare continually exhales black smoke.
 Creatures within the aura are [[Conditions/Concealed|Concealed]] to those outside it, and creatures outside the aura are concealed to creatures within it.
-Nightmares and their riders can see through this smoke.\nA creature that begins its turn in the area must succeed at a DC 28 Fortitude check save or be [[Conditions/Sickened 1|Sickened 2]].
+Nightmares and their riders can see through this smoke.\n\nA creature that begins its turn in the area must succeed at a DC 28 Fortitude check save or be [[Conditions/Sickened 1|Sickened 2]].
 It's then temporarily immune to being sickened by the smoke for 1 minute.
 This is an inhaled poison, and the nightmare and its rider are immune to it."

 attacks:
   - name: ""